Deja2304/phase-4-project/README.md

 ### Recommendations for Existing Customer

 ### Recommendations for New Customer
+Based of ratings given for The Omen, Higher Learning, Waiting To Exhale, Exorcist, Mission Impossible, Final Destination, and Predator these were the recommendation given.

 <img width="756" alt="Screen Shot 2022-01-05 at 2 04 08 PM" src="https://user-images.githubusercontent.com/92389914/148460693-f4c386d4-0fdb-44ad-8cbc-d163b6a5b5ff.png">